Suchitra-idu/PeoCleaner/README.md

 ### Prerequisites

 * Node.js and npm installed on your machine.
 You can download them from [https://nodejs.org/](https://nodejs.org/).
-It's recommended to use an LTS version.
 * A terminal (Command Prompt, PowerShell, Git Bash, WSL, etc.).

 ### 1. Backend Setup